A CORNERSTONE OF CONSTRUCTION AND SUSTAINABLE EXCELLENCE

 We examine here why PUE, WUE, DCiE, LEED, and the backup systems are important to a data center operator and how an expert commissioning agent can help ensure these elements meet the Basis of Design.

 Power Usage Effectiveness (PUE)

-PUE is the ratio of total amount of energy used by a computer datacenter facility to the energy delivered to computing equipment.
+PUE is the ratio of the total amount of energy used by a computer data center facility to the energy delivered to computing equipment.
 PUE = Total energy used / IT energy usage.

 The breakdown of total energy usage can be categorized as follows: